codeninjah/learn-score-plank/README.md

 Once you finish go to the "Realtime Database" item in your firebase project and in that UI, try changing the player names and their scores and see that the data is also changing in real time in your app on localhost!

 Do the same thing in the judge view.
 That is, make sure player names and scores are read from firebase instead of being hard coded.

+Tip: the example in the docs looks like this `const [snapshot, loading, error] = useObject(ref(database, 'value'));`.
+The problem with that is that it's trying to get the data under the key `value`.
+In our app we want to get all out data, so you need to remove that `'value'` parameter.

 ## 8. Write data